Best web hosting for small business: top 8 options to choose from

 - Web Application Firewall

 While these features are a little harder to come across, they add an extra layer of protection to your site and the information it holds.
+SiteGround is among a few providers that come with both basic and advanced security tools.

 These are some basic, yet vital features that you need: